 Some of our students can go on placement in the United States in a Public Defenders Office.
 Watch videos explaining more about the placement experience and justice in the United States.

-The practical modules available on the law courses.
+Learn more about the practical modules available on our law courses.

 Watch videos about the Amicus internship opportunity.